Computing the Fellegi Sunter model

 Table scrolls right →

 At first glance, it may seem challenging to turn this table of text into a numeric prediction.
-But this can be achieved using the concepts of scenarios and partial_match_weights introduced earlier in this tutorial.
+But this can be achieved using the concepts of scenarioA scenario defines a category of similarity for a subset of information in the input records, often a column.s and partial_match_weightA partial match weight quantifies the importance of a piece of information, or scenario, in the Fellegi-Sunter model.s introduced earlier in this tutorial.

 Specifically, we define scenarios for each column and then use a lookup table to find the partial match weights.